 Another great, complex plot that seems too smart for an animated TV show, yet is a high-concept only befitting of such a high-caliber animated TV show.
 Rick and Morty find themselves captured by aliens and trapped inside simulations within simulations, offering up both excitement and hilarity, mindfuckery and megajokes.
 A separate sector of the aliens’ simulation, operating at minimal capacity, ends up bringing out the best in Jerry, in what is actually the episode’s funniest storyline.
 Rick and Morty is intelligent, but it knows to stick to a tried-and-true sitcom trope: solid A-plot and solid B-plot.

 5. “Meeeseeks and Destroys”

 The concept of “meeseeks”—beings whose sole purpose is to complete the task for which they are summoned—and their inability to get two strokes off of Jerry’s golf game makes this the funniest ep yet.
 Jerry, who just might be the most likable character on the entire show, finally gets the lead spotlight, while Rick and Morty search for adventure and build their relationship in a somewhat stream-of-consciousness and unscripted manner.
 That element of semi-surrealism leads to the fourth-wall breaking end—a meta-awareness of the show itself and the medium it belongs to.
 And you know how much critics love that…

 6. “Rick Potion #9”

 Rick’s extreme cynicism provides the show with a somewhat-relatable and somewhat-dark central philosophy: the universe is a chaotic shitstorm and nothing really matters.
 Case in point: a love potion goes horribly wrong and the titular pair end up turning everyone in the entire world into deformed, Cronenberg-like monsters.
 Luckily, one half of the titular pair doesn’t share the other’s negativity.
 “Rick Potion #9” is a win for Morty’s idealism.
-The episode’s ending—set to Mazzy Star’s elegant dirge “Look on Down from the Bridge”—aims for prestige.
-It doesn’t quite get there, at least not for me, but how many other animated sitcoms are even aiming this high?
+The episode’s ending—set to Mazzy Star’s elegant dirge, “Look on Down from the Bridge”—aims for prestige.
+It doesn’t quite hit the mark, at least not for me, but how many other animated sitcoms are even aiming this high?
 BoJack Horseman and that’s it.